HadoukenIO/js-adapter/tutorials/ChannelMiddleware.afterAction.md

     });

     await provider.afterAction((action, payload, identity) => {
-        //the payload can be altered here before handling the action. payload.sent = date.now();
+        //the payload can be altered here after handling the action but before sending an acknowledgement. payload.sent = date.now();
         return payload;
     });